citp/privacy-policy-historical/c/co/cou/couponbug.com.md

 **6\.
 Your Choices**

-If you registered a Coupons.com account with us, you may modify, correct, or delete your personally identifiable information and preferences at any time by logging into your Coupons.com account or by contacting us at the following website: [www.couponsinc.com/contact-us/](http://www.couponsinc.com/contact-us/ "Contact Us").
+If you registered a Coupons.com account with us, you may modify, correct, or delete your personally identifiable information and preferences at any time by logging into your Coupons.com account or by contacting us at the following website: <http://www.coupons.com/corporate/contact-us/>.
 We will respond to you within 30 days from the date you contact us.
 If there is personally identifiable information that you or us cannot fully delete upon your request, we would be happy to discuss with you and explore available options.

-You can opt-out of weekly coupon email alerts and other emails by following the instructions included in our emails to you, or by contacting us at the following website: [www.couponsinc.com/contact-us/](http://www.couponsinc.com/contact-us/ "Contact Us").
+You can opt-out of weekly coupon email alerts and other emails by following the instructions included in our emails to you, or by contacting us at the following website: <http://www.coupons.com/corporate/contact-us/>.
 In addition, you can change your preferences for certain Coupons.com emails in your Coupons.com account.

 California Do Not Track Disclosure: Because at this time, there is no general agreement on how companies should interpret Do Not Track signals, we do not currently respond to Do Not Track signals, whether a signal is received on a computer or on a mobile device.
 However, we offer you choices about how we use the information we collect through online tracking.
-For information about how to opt out of receiving behavioral advertisements from us please visit this website: <http://www.couponsinc.com/privacy-opt-out/>.
+For information about how to opt out of receiving behavioral advertisements from us please visit this website: [http://www.couponsinc.com/privacy-opt-out/](http://www.coupons.com/corporate/privacy-opt-out "Privacy Opt-out").

 Our vendors and other third parties may track your online activities and collect information for use in providing content and advertising tailored to your interests.
 Using this tool, developed by the Digital Advertising Alliance, you can opt-out of “online behavioral” or “interest-based” advertising from participating companies: <http://www.aboutads.info/choices>.